mmsaki/MonteCarlo_simulation/README.md

 ## 🧩 1.
 Personal Financial Planner

-In this section of the challenge, you will create a personal finance planner application.
-To develop the personal finance planner prototype, you should take into account the following assumptions:
+* Create a personal finance planner application.
+To develop this personal finance planner prototype, you should take into account the following assumptions:
     * The average household income for each member of the credit union is $12,000.
     * Assume the following amount of crypto assets: `1.2` BTC and `5.3` ETH.
     * Collect Crypto Prices Using the `requests` Library
     * Create two variables called `my_btc` and `my_eth`.
 Set them equal to `1.2` and `5.3`, respectively.